Eggers History & Staff

 Janice Moffitt, Administrative Assistant

 Frank joined the Eggers family in 2002.
 He is a native of Chesnee and a graduate of Chesnee High School and Jeweler School in Selma, Alabama.
 He is a member of Eden Wesleyan Church.
 Frank was licensed as a Crematory Operator in 2006 and is a member of CANA.
-Also, known as “Fuzzy” he is an active part of the community and is a member of Chesnee Lions’ Club.
-He is a retired Jeweler having owned Karat Korner Jewelry Stores.
-He and his wife Jan have one daughter and four grandchildren and a dog named Spencer.
-In his free time he and his family minister to others though the gift of music.
+Also known as “Fuzzy”, he is an active part of the community and a member of Chesnee Lions’ Club.
+He is a retired jeweler, having owned Karat Korner Jewelry Stores.
+He and his wife Jan have one daughter, four grandchildren, and a dog named Spencer.
+In his free time, he and his family minister to others though the gift of music.
 Their group, the Master’s Singers, have shared God’s love with others for over 39 years now.

 Carol is a graduate of The Plains High School and attended Southern Ohio Business College.
-She married Greg in 1969 and moved to North Carolina in 1972.
+She married her husband Greg in 1969 and moved to North Carolina in 1972.
 Carol worked as a bookkeeper, secretary, office manager, and director of the EMS as well as working with Cliffside Florist and Rutherford County Memorial Cemetery.
-She traveled as Greg's secretary for a number of years and for the past eight years, worked with Don Harrill Company, Inc. She is glad to be a part of the growing Eggers Funeral Homes family.
+She traveled as Greg's secretary for a number of years and for the past eight years, worked with Don Harrill Company, Inc.

 Raised in Caroleen, NC, Greg moved to Cliffside in 1995.
 Graduate of Chase High School and the Gupton Jones College of Mortuary Science, Greg has been in the funeral industry since 1965 and has been a funeral director and embalmer for over thirty years.
 He has worked at one time or another for most of the funeral homes in Rutherford County and across the great state of North Carolina.
 He also traveled for a number of years as a sales representative for embalming chemical companies.
-Greg is a member of the Masonic Order, Scottish Rite, and Oasis Shrine and is glad to be a part of the growing Eggers Funeral Homes family.
+Greg is a member of the Masonic Order, Scottish Rite, and Oasis Shrine.

-Tim joined the Eggers family on opening day, January 2, 1996 as a funeral assistant.
+Tim joined the Eggers family on opening day, January 2, 1996.
 Tim is a graduate of Boiling Springs High School and Spartanburg Methodist College.
 He is married to the former Rita Elliott and they have one son, Matthew.
 They are members of Inman Mills Baptist Church where Tim serves as a deacon and is active with the RA’s.

-Phoebe joined Eggers Funeral Home on November 1, 2007 with the intent of providing families with the ministry of music during the services.
-She quickly became very involved in many more facets of the work.
-She is a native of Spartanburg and attended Furman University and is a graduate of Palmer College.
-She was an Administrative Assistant with Southern Electric and Spartanburg Area Mental Health.
-She has served as Organist for Arcadia First Baptist Church for many years.
-Her son is a 3 Star General who serves proudly in the US Air Force, and her daughter is a Special Education teacher.
+Phoebe joined the Eggers family in November 2007 to provide families with the ministry of music during the services.
+She is a native of Spartanburg, attended Furman University and is a graduate of Palmer College.
+She was an administrative assistant with Southern Electric and Spartanburg Area Mental Health.
+She has served as organist for Arcadia First Baptist Church for many years.
+Her son is a 3 Star General who serves proudly in the US Air Force, and her daughter is a special education teacher.
 Phoebe has two grandchildren and enjoys entertaining her family, refinishing furniture and reading.

 Henry joined the Eggers Family in December 2007.
 He is a native of Spartanburg County and is a lifelong resident of Boiling Springs.
 He is retired from Kohler Company and enjoys gardening and attending auctions.
 He and his wife Martha attend Green Point Baptist Church.
 They have one daughter and two granddaughters who are Henry’s pride and joy.

-Dennis joined the Eggers team in June 2010.
-As a native of Spartanburg and a member of Green Point Baptist Church he knows a great deal about the Boiling Springs community and its citizens.
-He is a graduate of Boiling Springs High Schoo land is a truck driver for AFL.
+Dennis joined the Eggers family in June 2010.
+He is a native of Spartanburg and a member of Green Point Baptist Church.
+He graduated from Boiling Springs High School and is a truck driver for AFL.
 He and his wife LuAnn have one child and two granddaughters.
 In his spare time, Dennis enjoys keeping the company of his church friends through fellowship activities and drives the bus for Green Point.
 He likes to hunt, fish, and spend time in God’s creation.

-Dodie joined the staff of Eggers Funeral Home in July, 2011 as part of our visitation staff.
-She was married to the late Joe Lee Alverson II and they were the former owners of Alverson's Accounting Firm in Chesnee.
+Dodie joined the Eggers family in July 2011.
+She was married to the late Joe Lee Alverson II, and they were the former owners of Alverson's Accounting Firm in Chesnee.
 Dodie is a member of Arrowwood Baptist Church.